bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

 That's right, the private browsing, or incognito mode, in your browser isn't really private.
 What is this foul deception, you cry?
 Have you been *lied* to?
-Not really, but it only tells part of the story.
+Not really, but the name only tells part of the story.

 Private browsing does not record history, and has a separate database for cookies and other web storage.
 This does *not* prevent your data from being